telerik/xaml-docs/controls/radgridview/selection/programmatic-selection.md

 ## Selecting Cell Regions

 As of **R3 2016** RadGridView exposes a **SelectCellRegion** method which allows you to select specific region(s) of cells.
 Its overloads allow you to pass as a parameter either a single **CellRegion** instance or a collection of cell regions.
-The CellRegion class has a single constructor through which the following internal properties can be set:
+The CellRegion class has a single constructor through which you can set the following internal properties:

 * **Left**: The horizontal offset for the top-left cell.